rlivings39/learning-ai/python-lessons/README.md

 * Integers
 * Floating point
+    * Numbers have newly added methods like `as_integer_ratio, is_integer, etc`
 * Strings
 * None type which is Falsy
 * Tuples are collections of values grouped together `s = ('GOOG',100,490.1)`.
 Think: single row in a database table.
 Tuples are immutable unlike lists.
 Tuples are often used for a single item consisting of multiple parts whereas lists usually have homogeneous types
 * Dictionaries are key-value mappings `d = {'name': 'GOOG', 'shares': 100, 'price': 490.1}`. `for k,v in d.items():` is a good way to loop through entries. `d.keys()` returns a view into the keys which responds to modification of `d`. `in` checks for key membership. `d.get(key,default)` will return a default value if `key` is missing.
 Dictionary keys must be immutable.
+    * Use tuples for multi-part dictionary keys
 * Sets are unordered collections of unique items `s = {'IBM','AAPL','MSFT'}` or `s = set(['IBM','AAPL','MSFT'])`

 ## File I/O